MWall541/Dragon-Mounts-Legacy/README.md

 - Added the Bronze Dragon.
 They are the same as Storm Dragons.
 Can be hatched via redstone lamps.

 - Soul Fire-able blocks can no longer hatch the Nether Dragon, it will instead hatch the new variant: Soul Nether Dragon (cosmetic change only).
-The Nether Dragon egg will emit normal fire particles while the Soul Nether Dragon egg will emit soul fire particles.
 They can be hatched by blocks that can emit soul fire.

 - Prismarine and Sea Lantern can no longer hatch the Water dragon, it will instead hatch the new variant: Ocean Dragon (cosmetic change only).
-The Water Dragon egg will emit dripping water particles while the Ocean Dragon egg will emit bubbles.

 - Added the Wither Dragon.
 They are immune to withering but has slightly low hp.
 They can shoot wither skulls which inflict wither.
+Can be hatched via wither skeleton skulls.

 - Added the Gale Dragon.
 They are very similar to Aether Dragons.
 Can be hatched via blue terracotta blocks